Kalbra/discord-connector/README.md

 > **See also**: [Adobe Extension Folder](https://github.com/Adobe-CEP/CEP-Resources/blob/master/CEP_9.x/Documentation/CEP%209.0%20HTML%20Extension%20Cookbook.md#extension-folders) and [Git installation guide](https://www.atlassian.com/git/tutorials/install-git).

 ## Contributing
 Pull requests and issues are always welcome.
-Also feature requests are also very welcome.
+You can also suggest a feature by using the [discussion](https://github.com/Kalbra/discord-connector/discussions) tab.

 ## Showcase